 Leadership Team

 Our Leadership Team makes up the backbone of Stigma Ends at CU.
-We are grateful for the contributions of Faculty and students who organize the campaign, and show dedication to working towards reducing stigma around substance use and addiction.
+We are grateful for the contributions of Faculty and students who organize the campaign, and show dedication to working towards reducing stigma around substance use, substance use health, and behavioural addictions.
 Our Leadership Team is led by our Team Lead.
 Within our Leadership Team, we have smaller sub-teams who are responsible for different initiatives to support the campaign.

 Faculty Lead